eMedicine Specialties > Otolaryngology and Facial Plastic Surgery > Reconstructive Surgery

 Intraoperative Details

-The fibula takes longer to harvest than a cutaneous flap.
-Therefore, the period of primary ischemia is longer than that of the radial forearm flap and necessitates quick osteotomies for rapid revascularization.
-A reconstruction plate (see Image 3 ) or miniplates may be used with equal efficacy.
-The authors' preference is to use a 2.0microvascular reconstruction plate, which is contoured prior to tumor extirpation if possible.
+Because the fibula takes longer to harvest and requires osteotomies, the period of primary ischemia is usually longer than that for radial forearm and other fasciocutaneous flaps.
+Although literature shows that a reconstruction plate (see the image below) or miniplates may be used with equal efficacy, we prefer to use a 2.0 microvascular reconstruction plate, which is contoured prior to tumor extirpation if possible.
+Newer, patient-specific reconstruction plates are now available; these help to decrease ischemia and surgical time because the plate is bent according to patient needs.

 The lateral leg is evaluated with a Doppler examination to identify perforating vessels in the septum.
 These are marked, and the skin flap is then designed to incorporate at least one vessel.
 The intermuscular septum is located by palpation and anatomic landmarks.

-Proximally, 6 cm of bone is preserved to avoid injury to the peroneal nerve.
-Distally, 8 cm of bone is left to support the ankle mortise.
-The skin paddle is made slightly larger than the anticipated defect size.
-The incision is carried out around the skin paddle.
+Proximally, a 6-cm segment of bone is preserved to avoid injury to the peroneal nerve.
+Distally, an 8-cm segment of bone is left to support the ankle mortise.
+The skin paddle is made slightly larger than the anticipated defect size, and the incision is carried out around the skin paddle.
 Proximal and distal extensions allow for bone harvest and pedicle dissection.
-The anterior portion of the skin paddle is dissected.
+The anterior portion of the skin paddle is dissected first.
 The peroneus longus is reflected anteriorly, and the fibular bone is identified.

 The posterior crural septum is located.
-The monopolar cautery is not used in this area to avoid injury to the delicate perforators.
 Once visualized, the septum is examined for perforators.
 Further dissection anteriorly around the fibula is performed, transecting the extensor hallucis longus.
 The thick interosseous septum is identified.
 Posterior dissection is performed to free up the skin paddle from the soleus and gastrocnemius muscles, and the septum is identified from its posterior aspect.
 Bony cuts are made with an oscillating saw.
 The bone is pulled laterally with Dingman bone retractors as the interosseous membrane is transected.

-The chevron-shaped tibialis posterior is transected carefully with bipolar scissors.
+The chevron-shaped tibialis posterior is transected carefully with monopolar cautery.
 Just underneath this muscle lies the pedicle, which is identified distally and ligated.
 The flexor hallucis longus and soleus muscles must be transected.
 Dissection is continued proximally to the posterior tibial bifurcation.
 The anterior and posterior tibial pulses are palpated prior to transecting the peroneal vessels.

 The length of bone needed for reconstruction is measured.
 Proximal elevation of periosteum along the fibula allows sizing of the bone and lengthening of the pedicle.
 Some surgeons prefer to contour the bone while the flap is still vascularized in the leg while others prefer to transect the pedicle at this time and perform osteotomies on a back table.
-The authors have found that the ability to compare the bone with the defect facilitates contouring.
-So the authors routinely remove the flap from the leg for placement of the osteotomies.
+The authors have found that the ability to compare the bone with the defect facilitates contouring, therefore we routinely remove the flap from the leg for placement of the osteotomies.

 The leg wound can be closed primarily if the defect is small or no skin was harvested.
 More commonly, a split thickness skin graft is needed.
 The skin graft is harvested from the lower leg donor site prior to harvesting the flap.
-This mitigates a second surgical site on the thigh.
+This avoids the need for a second surgical site on the thigh.
 Pie crusting the graft with a sharp blade provides better cosmetic results than putting the graft through a mesher.
+(See the image below.)
 Xeroform and a bolster are placed over the skin graft, if used.
 A posterior leg splint is fabricated and applied, either at this point or at the end of the case.

 The bone is plated and inset into the defect following osteotomies.
 The pedicle is positioned along the lingual aspect of the flap, and the skin paddle is adjusted.
 After tension-free positioning is achieved, the skin paddle is inset with horizontal mattress sutures.
 The anastomosis is then performed with standard microvascular techniques.